The Defining Attributes of a Successful CFO: Finance

-2. Forecasting: You may have heard this in the past, especially if you have been heavily involved in the planning process, “The budget is stale the day after its published”.
+2. Forecasting: You may have heard this in the past, especially if you have been heavily involved in the planning process, “The budget is stale the day after it’s published”.
 Unfortunately, that is often the case.
-Worse, sometimes its stale before its published.
+Worse, sometimes it’s stale before it’s published.
 The implication in the statement is that the budget process isn’t worthwhile.
 We don’t believe that.
 The process the company goes through to plan for the next year or five years is extremely important.
-It simple means we need to create the business discipline and expertise that allows us to adjust our operations to real time.
+It means we need to create the business discipline and expertise that allows us to adjust our operations to real time.
 This leads us to the second building block of Finance, the forecast.

 To develop the forecast the finance team integrates the company’s current performance relative to budget with the real-time business environment.
 The budget to actual comparisons highlight where we have exceeded or not met expectations.
 Learning what is creating these differences is one of the most valuable insights we can give the company.
 The objective of the forecast is twofold:

 - first, to build an understanding of how internal and external forces are changing the company’s business opportunities and